dagle/galore/README.md

 For livesearch support in telescope you need to install [nm-livesearch](https://github.com/dagle/nm-livesearch)

+It also has optional support for the address book mates,  so in stall that for mates support

 ## Usage
 After installing galore, you need to add the following to init: